feross/nagger/README.md

-node-nagger
+nagger
 ===========

-Force the user to run the latest node version (thru nagging)
+Force the user to run the latest version of node.js (thru nagging)

 ## Installation